Blueberry, Lemon & Ricotta Olive Oil Cake

 Instructions

-• In a large mixing bowl, combine the lemon zest and sugar and rub the two together with your fingers to flavour the sugar.
-Add the eggs and whisk until pale, smooth and frothy.ย
+• Infuse sugar: In a large mixing bowl, combine the lemon zest and sugar and rub the two together with your fingers to flavour the sugar.

-• Transfer the cake batter to the baking tin and smooth out on top with a spatula.
-Scatter the remaining blueberries on top and push them into the batter so their tops are slightly exposed.ย
+• Transfer to cake tin: Transfer the cake batter to the baking tin and smooth out on top with a spatula.
+Scatter the remaining blueberries on top and push them into the batter so their tops are slightly exposed.

 iconLike this?
 Leave a comment below!